 Kundalini Yoga is known as the yoga of awareness.
 The kriyas and various yoga sets have a powerful effect on your physical and mental state of well-being.
 Continued devotion to the techniques will open up a special connection to the divine.
 You simply feel absolutely wonderful practicing these techniques originally taught by Yogi Bhajan.

-Through Kundalini Yoga, you combine the mental, physical and the nervous energies of your body to enable you to reach higher realms of consciousness.
-Techniques of Kundalini yoga combine breath, mudras, mantras, mental and visual focus, body locks and postures to balance your glandular system, expand your lung capacity, strengthen your nervous system and purify your blood.
+Through Kundalini Yoga, you combine the mental, physical, and nervous energies of your body to enable you to reach higher realms of consciousness.
+Techniques of Kundalini yoga combine breath, mudras, mantras, mental and visual focus, body locks, and postures to balance your glandular system, expand your lung capacity, strengthen your nervous system and purify your blood.

 Some of the techniques seem quite bizarre… exotic… esoteric… which I enjoy.
 It makes you feel like you have gained access to some ancient hidden mysterious knowledge… yoga does go back for millennia.
 Breath of fire does seem somewhat off the wall, but practicing breath of fire daily has numerous benefits.